ram-sriram/Viewers/platform/docs/docs/platform/scope-of-project.md

 Not currently.
 A web page's offline cache capabilities are limited and somewhat volatile (mostly imposed at the browser vendor level).
-For more robust offline caching, you may want to consider a server on the local network, or packaging the OHIF Viewer as a desktop application.
+For more robust offline caching, you may want to consider a server on the local network, or packaging the Cure Assist as a desktop application.

-_Does the OHIF Viewer work with the local filesystem?_
+_Does the Cure Assist work with the local filesystem?_

-It is possible to accomplish this through extensions; however, for a user experience that accommodates a large number of studies, you would likely need to package the OHIF Viewer as an [Electron app][electron].
+It is possible to accomplish this through extensions; however, for a user experience that accommodates a large number of studies, you would likely need to package the Cure Assist as an [Electron app][electron].

 <!--
   Links